 All rasters are a series of pixels arranged in rows and columns, each with an equal height, width, and center-to-center value. |

 The beauty of these strict raster rules is the fact that assumptions can be made about spatial rasters that cannot be made about vectors.
-Since each pixel is a perfect square, we can measure the distance on the Earth's surface that is covered by that raster, basically using the edge of a raster pixel as a ruler.
-This is called the raster's spatial resolution the real-world measurement of one side of one pixel in a raster, ie. 30 meters.
-High spatial resolution would equate to small pixels while low spatial resolution would equate to large pixels , and it's one of several assumptions we can make.
-When we see an image of an area in a 30 meter spatial resolution the real-world measurement of one side of one pixel in a raster, ie. 30 meters.
-High spatial resolution would equate to small pixels while low spatial resolution would equate to large pixels raster or a 30-meter raster, we know - for a fact - that the side of each pixel covers exactly 30 meters on the ground.
-Since the distance one pixel covers is a known value, we can measure distances and use geoprocessing tools to infer distribution and relationship properties of that raster compared to the coordinate system the data is stored in; compared to other rasters; or compared to vector data.
+Since each pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". is a perfect square, we can measure the distance on the Earth's surface that is covered by that raster, basically using the edge of a raster pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". as a ruler.
+This is called the raster's spatial resolution Spatial resolution refers to the level of detail or granularity in an image or a spatial dataset. , and it's one of several assumptions we can make.
+When we see an image of an area in a 30 meter spatial resolution Spatial resolution refers to the level of detail or granularity in an image or a spatial dataset. raster or a 30-meter raster, we know - for a fact - that the side of each pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". covers exactly 30 meters on the ground.
+Since the distance one pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". covers is a known value, we can measure distances and use geoprocessing tools to infer distribution and relationship properties of that raster compared to the coordinate system the data is stored in; compared to other rasters; or compared to vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects .

-All rasters, whether they are spatial rasters or pictures of your pets, have numbers - and only numbers - associated with each pixel.
-These numbers can represent the red, green, and blue values in the case of a color picture, or they can represent information, such as elevation the vertical distance between local mean sea level the measurement above or below the global average at a single point on the Earth's surface used for recording the elevation of topographic surface a detailed map of the surface features of land.
+All rasters, whether they are spatial rasters or pictures of your pets, have numbers - and only numbers - associated with each pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". , called the digital number The numeric value stored with a single pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". in raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. (see glossary for more). (sometimes abbreviated as the 'dn').
+These numbers can represent the red, green, and blue values in the case of a color picture, or they can represent information, such as elevation the vertical distance between local mean sea level the measurement above or below the global average at a single point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. on the Earth's surface used for recording the elevation of topographic surface a detailed map of the surface features of land.
 It includes the mountains, hills, creeks, and other bumps and lumps on a particular hunk of earth.
-The word is a Greek-rooted combo of topos meaning "place" and graphein "to write." 's relief the difference between the highest and lowest point within a particular area while landforms are the descriptive words for individual features and a single point on the Earth's surface in the case of DEM Digital Elevation Model 's.
+The word is a Greek-rooted combo of topos meaning "place" and graphein "to write." 's relief the difference between the highest and lowest point within a particular area while landforms are the descriptive words for individual features and a single point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. on the Earth's surface in the case of DEM Digital Elevation Model 's.
 The numbers within one raster can be either decimal numbers, or what we would call a float raster (float just being "coding language" for decimal) or whole numbers, called an integer raster.
 No raster has a combination of float and integer numbers for that is simply not allowed.
 If you see whole numbers represented in a float raster, they simply don't have an digits after the decimal.

 Even though a picture of your cat is technically a raster (as raster is another word borrowed by GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences and used in many other computer-based arts and sciences), what sets spatial rasters apart from a picture of Grumpy Cat is the spatial information.
-In addition to having either RGB values (color rasters) or black levels (black and white rasters), like all rasters, spatial rasters have a coordinate system and coordinates associated, meaning that every pixel "knows" exactly where in the world it lives.
-Each corner of each pixel has a stored geographic or projected coordinate pair (just like vertices in vector data), making the image georeferenced, or defining and storing very specific location data about the image - aka: geo = Earth and reference = reference, so referencing the Earth (a coordinate system representing the Earth).
+In addition to having either RGB values (color rasters) or black levels (black and white rasters), like all rasters, spatial rasters have a coordinate system and coordinates associated, meaning that every pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". "knows" exactly where in the world it lives.
+Each corner of each pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". has a stored geographic or projected coordinate pair (just like vertices in vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects ), making the image georeferenced, or defining and storing very specific location data about the image - aka: geo = Earth and reference = reference, so referencing the Earth (a coordinate system representing the Earth).

 Properties of Rasters |